Arizona Public Media: Becoming a station owner

 As a result of these new facilities, when the UA applied to start a television station in 1958, most of the costs and construction related to erecting a tower and transmitter facility for the new KUAT.
 A 250 ft mast was installed behind Herring Hall to hold the antenna for the channel 6 station, which began regular programming on March 8, 1959.
 Initially broadcasting to the immediate Tucson area, regional coverage became a reality on October 1, 1968, with the activation of a transmitter atop Mount Bigelow.
 The university was also expanding in radio with the launch of KUAT (1550 AM) in 1968 and KUAT-FM 90.5 in 1975.
 Concomitant with this expansion, the status of the radio-television bureau at the university was elevated to a department in 1971, and it began offering its own degree programs the next year.

 By 1991, before the 1992 launch of a second FM service on KUAZ-FM 89.1, the broadcasting operation was known as the KUAT Communications Group.
 The umbrella name Arizona Public Media was adopted in 2008 to better reflect the services' connection to the university and changes in the media business.

 In 2021, the UA announced it was exploring the construction of a new $45 million complex for AZPM south of the campus at The Bridges, home to a UA tech park, having already raised 75 percent of the projected cost without launching a public campaign.
+The university released renderings of the proposed facility, the Paul and Alice Baker Center for Public Media, in September 2023.